City Architect of Birmingham: 1952–63: Alwyn Sheppard Fidler

 At the turn of the 1960s, the council began to propose and construct larger and more dramatic schemes.
 Manzoni's lack of experience in high-rise schemes led to Fidler being commissioned to design these more ambitious schemes.
 The Lyndhurst estate in Erdington was completed in 1960 to a design by Fidler and featured five tower blocks, including Harlech Tower which was the tallest tower block in the city upon completion.
 In the following year, the entire estate won a Civic Design Award reflecting the quality of the design and the use of materials.
 Whilst there had been opposition towards the demolition of the upmarket Victorian villas that were demolished to allow for the construction of the estate, much praise was given towards the masterplan which incorporated the existing mature trees.
-However, the council's increasing demand for more housing estates led to a lesser focus over quality of design.
+However, the council's increasing demand for more housing estates led to a lesser focus on the quality of design.
 Fidler was a supporter of a phased approach to development, unlike the council who wanted schemes to be built all at once.
 In 1962, at a time when more homes were being demolished than being constructed by the council, Fidler urged the council to adopt the French Camus system which consisted of housing at a density of approximately 50 houses per hectare and 80 people per acre.
 The council refused this and demanded 48 homes per hectare with 75 people per acre.
-In 1963, following the rejection of his plan of a 'garden city' for the Castle Vale estate, Fidler resigned from his position.
+In 1963, following the rejection of his plan for a 'garden city' for the Castle Vale estate, Fidler resigned from his position.
 One of his final works was the expansion of the College of Advanced Technology (now Aston University) which was carried out in phases between 1957 and 1965.
 He was quickly succeeded by J. R. Sheridan-Shedden, the deputy City Architect who held the position temporarily.
 Upon taking the position, he designed a revised masterplan for the Castle Vale estate.
 The new masterplan used the Radburn Layout which consisted of super-blocks of housing, schools, retail and offices around a communal open space, a concept which was created by Clarence Stein in Radburn, New Jersey in 1929.